EagerToLearnBrit/chris-ping-pong-game/README.md

 # Simple Ping-Pong Game by yours truly.C.C.

-A browser-based Pong game built with HTML5, CSS, and JavaScript.
+A browser-based Ping-Pong game built with HTML5, CSS, and JavaScript.
 Play against a simple AI right in your browser.

 ## How to Play